avm-mcp-server

 For Developers: Publishing Updates

-The project uses automated GitHub Actions workflows to publish new versions:
+The project uses automated GitHub Actions workflows to publish new versions.
+Publishing is triggered automatically when a feature branch is merged to main with a version bump.

 • pyproject.toml - Package version